How to convert VHS to DVD, Blu Ray, or digital file using an analog-to-digital adapter

 Step 7: Convert.

 It’s tough for us to say how exactly to begin the conversion process since it will vary depending on which device you’re using.
 If you’re using the Elgato Video Capture tool for instance, you’ll be asked to name the file and check your A/V connection before hitting the program’s record button and starting the VCR.
-Recording and digitizing will happen in real time, meaning you’ll have to painstakingly sit through the entire length of footage before you can make any changes or burn the video to DVD.
+Recording and digitizing will happen in real time, meaning you’ll have to painstakingly sit through the entire length of footage before you can finish up the project, or move on to the next VHS.
+However, once it’s done, the VHS’ contents will be saved as a video file on your computer.
+At this point, if all you wanted was the digital file, you’re done; you can edit, move, and name the file as you want.
+If you’re planning on burning the file to a DVD or Blu Ray, move on to the final step.

-The bulk of conversion software will have an option for burning a DVD upon completion of transferring the footage.
-It may ask you in the beginning of the process, after all the video has been captured or possibly not at all.
-If not, locate the resulting file on your computer and open it in iMovie, Windows Movie Maker or a similar program that can burn your footage to DVD.
+Most conversion software will have an option for burning a DVD or Blu Ray upon completion of transferring the footage.
+It may ask you in the beginning of the process, after all the video has been captured, or possibly not at all.
+If not, locate the resulting file on your computer and open it in iMovie, Windows Movie Maker, or a similar program that can burn your footage to DVD.
 The burning process will vary depending on what editing software you choose, so consult the instructional manual for further clarification.
+As for a Blue Ray, you’ll need to be sure you computer